30 years internet. See the first site

 Thirty years ago today, on August 6, 1991, Tim Berners-Lee made a post in the alt.hypertext newsgroup, about the work of the World Wide Web, inviting the public to take a look at the first website in the world.
 This call today reached the creation of one billion websites.

-In 1989, a British programmer at European Organization for Nuclear Research, The Tim Berners-Lee was disappointed with the way the scientists shared their research with his body.
+In 1989, a British software developer at European Organization for Nuclear Research, The Tim Berners-Lee was disappointed with the way the scientists shared their research with his body.
 With many different file formats, programming languages and computer platforms.
 He found the tracking of electronic files and how they should be used frustrating and ineffective.

 To solve the problem Berners-Lee envisioned a network system that would allow computers of various kinds to share information effortlessly through a network of computers.
 This invention, first documented in 1989, became the World Wide Web in short WWW.